 A tough, rugged presence in the City backline

-A tough Argentine international teammate of Sergio Aguero, Martin Demichelis and Pablo Zabaleta, Nicolas Otamendi joined City from Valencia in the 2015-16 summer transfer window.
+Argentine international Nicolas Otamendi joined City from Valencia in the 2016 summer transfer window.

-Still only 21, Nicolas was voted into El Pais' South American Team of the Year for 2009, with the paper describing him as "one of the revelations of the year".
-Despite his young age, he was a fixture in the first-team and made waves across the continent for both club and country.
+He became a fixture in Velez’ first-team and was voted into El Pais' South American Team of the Year for 2009, with the paper describing him as "one of the revelations of the year".

-By 2010, he had made 10 appearances for Argentina, including a starring role at the World Cup in South Africa, and he was snapped up by Porto in August of that year.
+After an impressive 2010 World Cup campaign, in which he played three games, he was snapped up by Porto in August of that year.

-Porto won the Portuguese league, domestic cup and the Europa League, where they beat Portuguese rivals Braga, in his first season.
-They retained the league in 11-12 and made it a hat-trick of league titles the following season.
+In his first season he won the Portuguese league, domestic cup and the Europa League.
+They retained the league in 2011-12 and made it a hat-trick of league titles the following season.

 Otamendi was a runaway success and secured a move to Valencia in February 2014, who immediately loaned him to Atletico Mineiro in Brazil.